 These tools provide drag and drop environment that allows for the creation of solutions that connect content, data, and processes together to address the specific needs of end users.

 That could be in claims management, HR onboarding, brand management, event management, integrated records management, or really any part of the business.
-I heard anecdotal evidence at the AIIM conference from a large enterprise that their average end user has seven (yes, SEVEN) applications open at any one time to do their job, cutting and pasting information between them as part of their custom workflow.
+I heard anecdotal evidence at the AIIM conference from a large enterprise that their average end user has seven (yes, SEVEN) applications open at any one time to do their job, cutting and pasting information between them as part of their custom workflows.
 Imagine the productivity improvements, the reduced likelihood of errors being introduced as part of that process, and simply the general increase in job satisfaction that the user would get from being able to bring together the relevant information and content from those seven applications via a centralized access hub.

 This is what a Content Services Platform can do, and this is the real world manifestation of Intelligent Information Management in my opinion.
 Working smarter, not harder - and getting value from the investments you’ve already made.